Texas RioGrande Legal Aid

-Texas RioGrande Legal Aid formerly Texas Rural Legal Aid (TRLA) is a nonprofit agency that specializes in providing free civil legal services to the poor in a 68-county service area.
-It also operates a migrant farmworker legal assistance program in six southern states and a public defender program in southern rural counties of Texas.
+Texas RioGrande Legal Aid, formerly Texas Rural Legal Aid (TRLA), is a nonprofit agency that specializes in providing free civil legal services to the poor in a 68-county service area.
+It also operates a migrant farmworker legal assistance program in six southern states.
 Established in 1970, TRLA is the largest legal aid provider in Texas and the second largest in the United States.

 TRLA's mission is to promote the dignity, self sufficiency, safety, and stability of low income Texans by providing high quality civil legal assistance and related educational services.

 Every year the organization provides approximately 23,000 clients with legal services.
 To be eligible, a client must be at or below 200% of federal poverty guidelines depending on the circumstances of the client.

 TRLA is funded by grants and individual donations.
 One of the organization's largest funders is the Legal Services Corporation.

 History of TRLA

 Established in 1970, TRLA was created for the purpose of providing civil legal services to poor people in ten south Texas counties.
 Judge James DeAnda, working through the Texas Trial Lawyers Association, sponsored the creation of TRLA for the purpose of receiving funds from the federal Office of Economic Opportunity (OEO).
 David G. Hall was an original board member of the new organization but quickly became its Executive Director.
-Hall stepped down at the end of 2017, replaced by Robert Doggett, who has dedicated nearly 20 years to TRLA, litigating and providing guidance on cases involving FEMA aid, mortgage foreclosure, predatory lending, and other issues that disproportionately affect low-income people.

 In 1976, the newly organized Legal Services Corporation (LSC), an independent corporation created by Congress, funded hundreds of legal service programs across the country, including TRLA and organizations in urban areas of Southwest Texas.

 During the Carter administration, LSC extended access to civil legal services to every county in the United States and its offshore possessions.
 By 1980 TRLA had extended its operations to 47 counties in South and West Texas.
 Austin's legal aid program, founded in 1966, was expanded to include the counties surrounding Travis and the Belton-Ford Hood area and became Legal Aid of Central Texas.
 Corpus Christi's program in Nueces County was expanded to take on ten more counties in the Coastal Bend region and renamed as the Coastal Bend Legal Services program.

 During the years of transition that began with President Reagan's initial attempt to dismantle LSC, LSC programs intensified their efforts to identify funding that could replace, if necessary, the federal money that enabled the provision of legal services to poor people.
 The 1980s and 1990s saw intensified attacks upon federal funding and resulted in major reductions coupled with additional restrictions on clients who could be served, types of cases that could be taken, and means of advocacy.